alper/alpernl/content/posts/year-notes-2022/index.md

 While I was cramming HSK3 vocabulary in 2021, I realized I had no real motivation to learn Chinese.
 I probably never really had any to begin with.
 Following a whim I switched to Japanese.
 That has been going reasonably well and I can even recycle my knowledge of Chinese characters when learning kanji.

-I finished the [â€ŽHuman Japanese iPhone app](https://apps.apple.com/us/app/human-japanese/id304090210) and then spent the rest of the year learning all the vocabulary in it.
+I finished the [Human Japanese iPhone app](https://apps.apple.com/us/app/human-japanese/id304090210) and then spent the rest of the year learning all the vocabulary in it.
 Below you can see 4500 cards in Anki spread over a full year of studying.

 {{< figure src="IMG_788F18B84190-1.jpeg" alt="" caption="" >}}